Immigration 'parole' is a well-worn tool for US presidents. It faces a big test in 2024 elections

 ''In Cuba things were very difficult, very bad,'' said Junco, now 55 and a teacher in Jacksonville, Florida. ''Here life has given us many opportunities, we have fought forward … my parents always taught us that you come to work, and you do not get anything free from the government.''

 Junco married a Cuban who left the island when he was three years old.
-They have two daughters, 30 and 26.
+They have two sons, 30 and 26.

 VENEZUELA, 2023